There are 2 events in April 2023

 ACTA STInG: N-of-1 Trials Webinar Series

-Dates: 18th April & 2nd May 2023
+Dates: 18th April (webinar 1) & 2nd May (webinar 2) 2023

 Location: Virtual webinars

+Description: This was a 2-part webinar series covering the design and analysis of N-of-1 trials.
 N-of-1 trials are experiments in which patients are systematically allocated to repeated episodes of treatment with interventions, typically pharmaceuticals, whose effects are being compared.
-Traditionally, n-of-1 trials have been analysed independently on a patient by patient basis but this four-lecture course will consider the design and analysis of sets of n-of-1 trials, that is to say involving many patients, with various objectives, for example, not only to study the average effects of treatments but also to identify differences in individual response.
+Traditionally, N-of-1 trials have been analysed independently on a patient-by-patient basis but this four-lecture course will consider the design and analysis of sets of N-of-1 trials, that is to say involving many patients, with various objectives, for example, not only to study the average effects of treatments but also to identify differences in individual response.
+The emphasis of the course was practical and philosophical and mathematical development was kept to a minimum.
+Analysis in R, SAS and Genstat was covered.

 Symposium: Small is Beautiful {Once More}